sharivan/XSharp/README.md

   - Right Arrow: Move to Right.
   - Enter: Toggle pause.

-Support to joypad was added, but there is no support to bind custom keys for now.
-You can use joy2key or similar applications to keyboard to joypad mapping if you want.
+Support to joypad was added (tested using DS4 joypad with DS4Windows only), but there is no support to bind custom keys for now.
+You can use joy2key or similar key mapping applications for map your keyboard or joypad with your prefered config if you want.

 Shortcut Keys: